opencor/opencor-developer-documentation/src/fileStructure.rst

-  formats                       // Some sample formats for CellML export i18n                          // Internationalisation files models                        // Some sample CellML files res                           // Resource files
+  formats                       // Some sample formats for CellML export i18n                          // Internationalisation files models                        // Some sample CellML files └─ tests                     // Some test files
+       ├─ cellml                // Some CellML test files ├─ combine               // Some COMBINE test archives └─ sedml                 // Some SED-ML test files res                           // Resource files
    ├─ flags                     // Images from the Printable world flags library ├─ oxygen                    // Images from the Oxygen library